Skip to main content

 What the onboarding process covers

-Your Implementation Manager will guide you through four structured phases: Legal, Compliance & Third-Party Agreements — contract execution, implementation fee, third-party provider agreements, Ingo due diligence, and payment network registrations are completed before technical work begins.
+Your Integration Manager will guide you through four structured phases: Legal, Compliance & Third-Party Agreements — contract execution, implementation fee, third-party provider agreements, Ingo due diligence, and payment network registrations are completed before technical work begins.
 Product & Marketing — your advertising approach, projected payment volumes, and sub-client onboarding procedures (if applicable) are reviewed and documented to ensure your program is designed for scale.
 Sandbox Implementation & Testing — Ingo configures your sandbox environment with credentials, custom domains, webhook endpoints, and SFTP.
-You build and test your integration against this environment, complete Ingo’s test plan, and receive formal sandbox certification approval before advancing.
-Production Readiness & Release — your production environment mirrors the sandbox configuration.
-Pre-fund banking is established, invoicing and replenishment processes are confirmed, and a coordinated production release is executed with final release testing.
+You build and test your integration against this environment, complete Ingo’s test plan, and receive formal sandbox certification approval before a production promotion decision is made.
+Production Release & Ramp — Your Integration Manager works with your team to plan and coordinate the production go-live.
+This includes release sequencing, a phased rollout approach if applicable, initial transaction ramp targets and volume milestones, and monitoring expectations during the ramp period.
+Projected payment volumes and ramp timelines are documented and agreed upon so both teams have aligned expectations going into launch.
+Escalation contacts and support handoff are confirmed before your program is declared live.